Device to Cloud General Info Low Power Features

 Noip data delivery is a standardized 3gpp feature.
 It is supported by all modems stated below, with the same command!

-Non-ip has limited support currently on local networks.
+Non-IP currently has limited support on local networks.

 Support over networks

-You can find supported functionalities in the different countries here (this excel file only covers coverage for sim cards provided by iotcreators starting with 894xxx):
+You can find supported functionalities in the different countries here (this Excel file only covers coverage for SIM cards provided by iotcreators starting with 894xxx):

 👍 NB-IOT and LTE-M coverage and low power modes availability